purnell-davis/messenger_api_engineering_project/README.md

 ##### Example Setup
-I also created an example setup that demonstrates the relationshop between each entity.
+I also created an example setup that demonstrates the relationship between each entity.

 Run `make example-setup`, then reference `example.db`.